ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-config-migration.md

 # Configuration migration
 {: #v2t-config-migration}

 Configuration migration covers all the NSX-V settings and parameters that must be transferred to the VMware NSX-T™ environment to provide similar functions of the NSX-V environment.

-Depending on the complexity of your network, this can include as follows:
+Depending on the complexity of your network, it can include the following configurations:

-* VLAN and overlay-backed logical switches.
+* VLAN and overlay-backed logical switches
-* L2 Bridges, routing, and NAT.
+* L2 Bridges, routing, and NAT
-* Transport zones.
+* Transport zones
-* Distributed and edge firewall.
+* Distributed and edge firewall
-* L2 and L3 VPNs.
+* L2 and L3 VPNs
-* Load balancer, DHCP, and DNS.
+* Load balancer, DHCP, and DNS
-* Service composer, guest, and network introspection.
+* Service composer, guest, and network introspection
-* Grouping objects, IP and MAC sets, security groups, tags, services and service groups.
+* Grouping objects, IP and MAC sets, security groups, tags, services and service groups

 Configurations can be applied by one of the following approaches:

 * Manual or scripted - By using the NSX-T UI or scripting tools like Terraform, the NSX-T configuration can be applied to the required overlay pattern.
 * Migration Coordinator - Migration Coordinator is a built-in and automated migration tool, which is designed to help migrate from NSX-V to NSX-T. This tool is fully supported by VMware® and is built into NSX-T Manager Appliance.
 Migration Coordinator might also be used as an assessment tool to check whether the existing NSX-V environment is suitable for migration with Migration Coordinator.
 This is nondisruptive and doesn't change the NSX-V infrastructure.
 * Third-party tool - It provides UI based scripts to enable the assessment, migration, and rollback of configurations.
 For more information, see [NSX-V to NSX-T migration tools](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-l2-nsx-t).